Data Management Principles – The Key to Better Data Management

 - Data storage options are hot if needed immediately or cold if not.
 Both of these have cost implications that should be under the supervision of business domain managers or product owners.

-Data archiving and recovery:
+Data Archiving and Recovery:

 - Where is the best place for this data to reside, be archived, and backed up?